developer-yasir/QR-Codes-Correction/README.md

 ## Usage

+1.  **Start the application:** Make sure both the frontend and backend servers are running by following the instructions in the "Running the application" section.
-1. Open your browser and navigate to `http://localhost:5173/`
+2.  **Open the application:** Open your web browser and navigate to `http://localhost:5173/`.
-2. Upload a QR code image to scan and correct it.
+3.  **Upload a QR code:** Click on the "Upload QR Code" button and select an image file of a QR code from your computer.
+4.  **Scan and correct:** The application will automatically scan the QR code and display the decoded information.
+If the QR code is damaged or difficult to read, the application will attempt to correct it and display the corrected information.
+5.  **View the results:** The original and corrected QR code data will be displayed on the screen, allowing you to compare the results.